kognetiks/kognetiks-chatbot/README.md

 5. **Embedding the Chatbot**
    - You can add the chatbot to any page, footer, or sidebar of your theme.
-   - Use the shortcode `[chatbot_chatgpt]` for a standard chatbot.
+   - Use the shortcode `[chatbot]` for a standard chatbot.
-   - For a floating chatbot, use `[chatbot_chatgpt style=floating]`.
+   - For a floating chatbot, use `[chatbot style=floating]`.
-   - If you prefer an embedded chatbot, use `[chatbot_chatgpt style=embedded]`.
+   - If you prefer an embedded chatbot, use `[chatbot style=embedded]`.

 6. **Knowledge Navigator Setup**
-   - To fully utilize the capabilities of Kognetiks Chatbot, go back to 'Settings > Kognetiks Chatbot' and click on the 'Knowledge Navigator' tab.
+   - To fully utilize the capabilities of Chatbot, go back to 'Settings > Chatbot' and click on the 'Knowledge Navigator' tab.
    - Initiate a site scan to allow the Knowledge Navigator to map and understand your site's content.

 7. **Scheduling Knowledge Navigator**